KevinMarquette/kevinmarquette.github.io/_draft/2018-05-13-Powershell-variables.md

 ## Assigning a value

 We use the `=` operator to assign values to variables.
-The `=` is known as the equals sign but we call it the assignment operator in this case.
+The `=` an equals sign but we call it the assignment operator in this case.

     $myVariable = 1